Do you already have a university degree, and want to add an LLB to your CV?

 Learn more about career support and development at Queen Mary.

 Law is taught to the highest of standards at Queen Mary.
-The School of Law is ranked 32nd in the world by QS World University rankings by subject.
+The School of Law is ranked 30th in the world and 7th in the UK by QS World University rankings by subject.

 Located on the doorstep of London’s legal district, we have links with major law firms and frequently host visiting lecturers at the forefront of legal practice in the City.
 Our academics are some of the UK’s top legal minds, including a number of QCs, who advise high-profile international organisations such as the United Nations, the World Bank, the International Court of Justice in The Hague, the British Parliament and foreign governments.